Former NASA Astronaut and Air Force Colonel

 In 2010, Dr. Cady Coleman boarded a rocket and blasted off into space for her third NASA mission, a six-month expedition to the International Space Station where she was the only woman on her crew.
 Cady spent years overcoming obstacles in competitive, high-performance environments, including grappling with her own doubts and training in an oversized spacesuit when NASA eliminated the smaller size, effectively grounding a third of the women astronauts.
 Undeterred, she became a success story in a role that wasn’t built with her in mind—an astronaut who is also a mother, Air Force colonel, scientist, and leader.
 Her determination and amazing spaceflight experiences give her a unique perspective on how to set yourself up for success, in space and here on Earth.

 Renowned for her uncanny ability to make the extraordinary feel relatable, Cady’s candid talks translate her experiences in the high-stakes world of space exploration into stories and lessons that resonate deeply with audiences ranging from corporate leaders and professionals to students and changemakers.
 While at NASA, she was the astronaut most chosen for key public appearances and speeches.
-Notably, she bridged Earth and space by giving the opening speech for the 2011 TED Conference from the International Space Station.
+Notably, she bridged Earth and space by giving the opening speech for the 2011 TED Conference while onboard the International Space Station.
 Cady was also the networks’ top choice to cover critical space events and she continues to be in high demand as a commentator for major news outlets worldwide.

 As Lead Robotics and Lead Science Officer aboard the International Space Station, Cady led and performed one of the first robotic captures of a supply ship from the station, a high-risk ballet at 17,500 miles per hour, 250 miles above Earth.
 During her second shuttle mission, she launched the $1.6 billion Chandra telescope into orbit just hours after she and her crew expertly navigated one of the most dangerous launches in the history of the space shuttle program.